 Your competitors are not your enemies.
 In fact, competitors are your silent mentors.
 You can learn many things from your competitors and include them in your business plan.

-Studying competitors is relevant for writing a simple business plan based on related examples & free template.
+Studying competitors is relevant for writing a simple business plan based on related examples & free templates.

-Do holistic research on them and enlist in your business plan for your decision making:
+Do holistic research on them and enlist them in your business plan for your decision making:

 - Expansion strategy